Demexis/CoroutinesService/README.md

 coroutinesService.StopCoroutine(examplePlaybackInfo);
 ```

-It is more convenient to mark a variable as nullable.
-The service is responsible for checking that the value is null and that the coroutine can be stopped.
+It is more convenient to mark a variable as *nullable*.
+The service is responsible for checking that the value is not `null` and that the coroutine can be stopped.

+** Stopping Callbacks **
+An optional parameter is the `CoroutinePlaybackData` structure, which provides fields with callbacks for different coroutine stopping contexts:
+* `onBreakCallback` - Is called if a validation method fails (returns `false`).
+* `onFinishedCallback` - Is called only when the coroutine finishes execution without breaking/stopping.
+* `onEndCallback` - Is called whenever coroutine stops/breakes/finishes.

 ## Last Notes
+This service became unnecessary as soon as the need for more complex asynchronous interactions arose.
+This functionality is provided by Task-s.
+For Unity, the supported analogue is UniTask-s.